- Oboist Jennifer Stucki offers some suggestions and resources for keeping a reed log.

-- Oboist Nuria Cabezas demonstrates some stretches for musicians.
+- Oboist Nuria Cabezas demonstrates hand and finger stretches.

 Woodwinds: Oboe